Visitors were arriving.

 Recommendations

-Make the carousel work as hard as the content inside it
+Make the carousel work as hard as the content inside it:

 Replace invisible navigation indicators with visible, centered dot navigation